vfarcic/cncf-demo/manuscript/cluster/cluster-api.md

-# Create And Manage Production Kubernetes Cluster With ClusterAPI
+# Create and Manage Production Kubernetes Cluster with ClusterAPI

 To get started with Cluster API, you first need to create a management cluster.
 Here we're creating a local [Kind](https://kind.sigs.k8s.io/) cluster and installing Cluster API into it, as well as CLIs for both Kubernetes (Kubectl) and Cluster API (Clusterctl).